nemocrys/meas-temperature-calibration/README.md

 # meas-temperature-calibration

-Calibration of temperature sensors.
+Scripts to control a calibrator of temperature sensors.

 ## 1. About Us:

+The project is developed and maintained by the [Model experiments group](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description) at the Leibniz Institute for Crystal Growth (IKZ).

+## 2. Introduction:

 This project is used to calibrate thermocouples with the help of the "Isotech Jupiter 4852 Basic" temperature calibrator.
 The goal is to completely automate the calibration process with python scripts.

-The project is being processed by the model experiments group at the IKZ - Leibniz Institut für Kristallzüchtung.

----
-## 2. Introduction:
----
 ## 3. Operation manual:

 __Isotech Jupiter 4852 Basic:__
 https://isotech.co.uk/wp-content/uploads/2020/09/BASIC-SITE-Jupiter.pdf
 in English

 __Comunications Manual between Jupiter 4852 Basic and PC with Modbus__ https://www.eurotherm.com/?wpdmdl=27877
 in English